pchaganti/gx-NoA/README.md

 # Network of Agents (NoA): Democratizing Deep Thought 🧠

+I've been thinking a lot about how we, as people, develop ideas.
+It's rarely a single, brilliant flash of insight.
+Our minds are shaped by the countless small interactions we have throughout the day—a conversation here, an article there.
+This environment of constant, varied input seems just as important as the act of thinking itself.

+I wanted to see if I could recreate a small-scale version of that "soup" required for true insight, for local LLMs.
+The result is this project, Network of Agents (NoA).

 **Is true "deep thinking" only for trillion-dollar companies?**

 NoA is a research platform that challenges the paradigm of centralized, proprietary AI.
 While systems like Google's DeepThink offer powerful reasoning by giving their massive models more "thinking time" in a closed environment, NoA explores a different path: **emergent intelligence**.
-We simulate a society of AI agents that collaborate, critique, and evolve their understanding collectively.
+We simulate a society of AI agents—like individual neurons in a larger network—that collaborate, critique, and evolve their understanding collectively.
 The best part is that you don't need a supercomputer.
-NoA is designed to turn even a modest 32gb RAM laptop into a powerful "thought mining" rig. 💻⛏️ By leveraging efficient local models (like a quantized 30B-a3b parameter version of Qwen), you can leave the graph-network running for hours or even days, allowing it to iteratively refine its approach and "mine" a sophisticated solution to a hard problem.
+NoA is designed to turn even a modest 32gb RAM laptop into a powerful "thought mining" rig. 💻⛏️

+By leveraging efficient local models (like `dengcao/Qwen3-30B-A3B-Instruct-2507:latest`), you can leave the graph-network running for hours or even days, allowing it to iteratively refine its approach and "mine" a framework or solution to a multifactorial problem.
 It's a fundamental shift: trading brute-force, instantaneous computation for the power of time, iteration, and distributed collaboration.

 https://github.com/user-attachments/assets/009abf33-9083-4d6c-a5fa-3936bba48243

 This project is an open invitation to explore the frontiers of collective AI, putting the power of deep, multi-day problem-solving into the hands of everyone. 🌍

-## Changelog

-*   **Dynamic Problem Re-framing:** This is the big one.
-The network now has a new ability to assess its own progress at the end of an epoch.
-If it decides it has made a "significant breakthrough," it doesn't just continue to refine the old solution.
-Instead, it **formulates a new, more advanced problem** that builds upon its success.
-It essentially gives itself a harder challenge.

-*   **Divide and Conquer - Automatic Problem Decomposition:** Instead of every agent in the first layer tackling the same high-level prompt, NoA now starts by breaking down the user's initial problem into smaller, more granular sub-problems.
-Each agent is assigned a unique piece of the puzzle from the very beginning, ensuring a more focused and diverse approach right out of the gate.

-*   **Keeping an Eye on Things - Perplexity Metrics & Chart:** We've added a new `metrics` node that calculates the average perplexity of all agent outputs after each epoch.
-Perplexity is a rough measure of how "surprising" or complex the language is.
-We now plot this on a live chart in the GUI, giving you a visual heuristic for the network's coherence over time.
-Is the conversation getting more focused and stable, or more chaotic and creative?
-Now you can get a feel for it at a glance.

-*   **Better Memory for the Long Haul - Dynamic Summarization:** To support those extra-long, multi-day mining sessions, we've implemented a memory summarizer.
-If an agent's memory log gets too long (risking context overflow), a specialized chain now automatically creates a concise summary of its older memories, preserving key insights without clogging up the context window.

-*   **Opening the Black Box - Richer Data Collection:** We're now logging and displaying much more data from the final run, including the final evolved system prompts and JSON outputs for the hidden-layer agents.
-This is a crucial step for our long-term "World Language Model" goal, as it gives us a much richer dataset of not just the final answer, but the state of the "minds" that produced it.
+## The Core Idea: Qualitative Backpropagation

+Here’s the part that I'm most curious about.
+I was inspired by the concept of backpropagation in neural networks.
+It's a numerical algorithm, of course, but I wondered if the core principle could be applied qualitatively.
+What if, instead of sending back a numerical error signal, you sent back a "reflection"?

+After the network produces a solution, a "critique" agent reviews it and provides criticism.
+This feedback is then used to **automatically re-write the core system prompts** of the agents that contributed.
+The goal is for the network to "learn" from its mistakes over multiple cycles, refining not just its answers, but its own internal structure and approach.

+### The Trade-Off: Speed for Depth

+The obvious trade-off here is speed.
+It’s the opposite of instantaneous.
+A 6-layer network with 6 agents per layer, running for 20 cycles, can easily take 12 hours to complete.
+You're trading quick computation for a slow, iterative process of refinement.

+The algorithm does really well in problems where creativity and insight override pure precision.
+It can come up with new frameworks for the social sciences, for instance.
+Physics and math, not so much.

 ## The NoA Algorithm: From Individual Agents to a Collective Mind